loosolab/UROPA/docs/uropa-example.md

 Example for the 'feature.position'
 --------------------------------
 UROPA allows flexibility of annotation for features.
-With the 'feature.position' key it is possible to decide from where the distance to the peak should be calculated.
+With the key 'feature.position' it is possible to decide from where the distance-to-the-peak should be calculated.
 The typical application is to calculate the distance from the TSS, respresented as 'start' of the feature,
 but with UROPA it is also possible to use the 'center' and 'end' of the feature in question.

-If no value is given, the distances from all three feature positions (['start', 'center', 'end']) to the peak center are calculated.
-If one of them is smaller than the indicated distance and minimum among them, the peak will be annotated for this feature.
+If no value is given, the distances from all three feature positions ('start', 'center', 'end') to the peak center are calculated.
+The minimum of all measured distances (|feature.position - peak.center|) is kept and if it is smaller than the indicated distance, the peak will be annotated for this feature.

 This example is based on H3K4me1 peaks annotated with the Gencode genome ([further details])[http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files]).